 We are a leading owner and operator of high-volume venues that combine dining and entertainment in North America for both adults and families.
 We define high-volume dining and entertainment venues as those open for at least one full year and with average store revenues in excess of \$5,000.
-Founded in 1982, the core of our concept is to offer our guest base the opportunity to "Eat Drink Play®" all in one location.
-We believe we are the largest national chain offering a full menu of casual dining food items and a full selection of non-alcoholic and alcoholic beverage items combined with an extensive assortment of entertainment attractions, including skill and sports-oriented redemption games, video games, interactive simulators and other traditional games.
+Founded in 1982, the core of our concept is to offer our guest base the opportunity to "Eat Drink Play ®" all in one location.
+We believe we are the largest national chain offering a full menu of casual dining food items and a full selection of non-alcoholic and alcoholic beverage items combined with an extensive assortment of entertainment attractions, including large screen televisions and high quality audio systems providing guests with a venue for watching live sports and other televised events, skill and sports-oriented redemption games, video games, interactive simulators and other traditional games.
 Our guests are primarily a balanced mix of men and women aged 21 to 39, and we believe we are also an attractive venue for families with children and teenagers.
 We believe we appeal to a diverse customer base by providing a highly customizable experience in a dynamic and fun setting.

-As of January 29, 2012, we owned and operated 58 stores in 25 states and Canada.
+As of February 3, 2013, we owned and operated 61 stores in 26 states and Canada.
 In addition, there is one franchised store operating in Canada.
-Our stores are open seven days a week, typically from 11:30 a.m. to midnight on weekdays and 11:30 a.m. to 2:00 a.m. on weekends.
+Our stores are open seven days a week, typically from 11:30 a.m. to midnight on Sunday through Thursday and 11:30 a.m. to 2:00 a.m. on Friday and Saturday.
 Our stores average approximately 47,000 square feet in size and range between 16,000 and 66,000 square feet.
-In the 52-week period ended January 29, 2012, we had total revenues of \$541,545.
+In the 53 week period ended February 3, 2013, we had total revenues of \$608,067.